Terry Todd: Later years

 Once he stopped competing, he became a college professor in 1967 at Auburn University.
 Todd taught at several universities in both the United States and Canada before finally returning to his alma mater, the University of Texas, in 1983.

-In 1990, Todd and his wife, Jan, founded the H.J.
+In 1990, Todd and his wife Jan founded Iron Game History: The Journal of Physical Culture, a scholarly journal for the history of physical culture.

+Todd and his wife Jan also founded the H.J.
 Lutcher Stark Center for Physical Culture and Sports, which is housed in the Darrell K Royal–Texas Memorial Stadium at The University of Texas in Austin.
 It contains more than 150,000 books, photos, films, magazines, letters, training courses, videotapes, posters, paintings and artifacts across its 27500 sqft.
 The collection covers the history of competitive lifting, professional strongmen and strongwomen, sports nutrition, bodybuilding, naturopathy, conditioning for athletes, drug use in sports and alternative medicine.
 Todd retired from the classroom in the 1990s and served as the Director of the H.J.
 Lutcher Stark Center for Physical Culture and Sports until at least 2009.

-In 2001, Todd was asked by Arnold Schwarzenegger to create a Strongman contest for the annual Arnold Sports Festival, which is held in Columbus, Ohio.
+In 2001, Todd was asked by Arnold Schwarzenegger to create a strongman contest for the annual Arnold Sports Festival, which is held in Columbus, Ohio.

 In 2018, four months before his death, he and Jan were inducted into the International Sports Hall of Fame.

 Personal life

-Todd lived with his wife Jan on a 300 acre cattle ranch on the San Marcos River with a large collection of animals including 5 peacocks, a Percheron draft horse, 50 cattle, two Sicilian donkeys, an English Mastiff dog, an emu, and three Maine Coon cats.
+Todd met his wife Jan while in college at Mercer University.
+He fell in love with her at a barbecue, when he saw her flip a massive log without giggling or showing any false modesty.
+The two lived on a 300 acre cattle ranch on the San Marcos River with a large collection of animals including five peacocks, a Percheron draft horse, 50 cattle, two Sicilian donkeys, an English Mastiff dog, an emu, and three Maine Coon cats.

 Todd died on July 7, 2018, in Austin, Texas, at the age of 80.
-Former Governor of California Schwarzenegger released a statement on Twitter: "[Todd] was such a monster - a true force, but also a kind heart and a great storyteller".
+Former Governor of California Schwarzenegger released a statement on Twitter: "[Todd] was such a monster – a true force, but also a kind heart and a great storyteller".